Level One: Concerns

 Step Two: Facilitated Discussion with Supervisor

 - If a concern has not been resolved through Step One, the employee may request a meeting with their supervisor to discuss the concern.
-If an employee has a concern that they wish to raise in this manner, they must use every effort to request this meeting in writing within five (5) Working Days from the date of the last effort at informal disc
+If an employee has a concern that they wish to raise in this manner, they must use every effort to request this meeting in writing within five working days from the date of the last effort at informal discussion.

 Step Three: Mediation